jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_5.rst

   :red:`soil is wet`      :red:`NOT rain`        :green:`WATER`
   ======================  =====================  =====================

   :green:`WATER` only if the :red:`soil is wet` AND it did :red:`NOT rain`.
 How did the soil get wet?
-Did I water it and forget?
+Did I water it already and forget?

 * :ref:`logical_equality<test_logical_equality>`: ``return (not first or second) and (first or not second)``